Lancashire, Derbyshire and East Coast Railway: Transfer to the Great Central Railway

 Although the LD&ECR connection over the Sheffield District Railway into Sheffield was something of a triumph, the plain fact was that the LD&ECR was a small railway dependent on much bigger neighbours.
 Its Chesterfield terminal was a dead end, and the dreams of reaching the North Sea had long since gone.
 Sale to a larger company was therefore on the agenda.
 The Great Eastern Railway had the access it needed by virtue of its running powers, so it had no motivation to purchase the LD&ECR.
 Accordingly, it fell to the Great Central Railway (the renamed successor to the Manchester, Sheffield and Lincolnshire Railway) to take over the company.
-This took effect on 1 January 1907 (by Act of 30 May 1906).
+This took effect on 1 January 1907 (by the Great Central and Derbyshire Railways Act 1906 (6 Edw.
+7. c. lxxvii) of 30 May 1906).
 Curves were hastily laid in at Duckmanton, between Chesterfield and Bolsover, to connect the Great Central Railway directly to the LD&ECR routes; there was no pre-existing connection.
 A spur was later laid at Beighton between the GCR and the LD&ECR there.

 The passenger vehicle fleet transferred amounted to 63 vehicles; there were 1,271 goods vehicles and a number of auxiliary vehicles.